Galletta's Go-Karts, Speedway, & Racing Club, Oswego, NY, USA

 The start of the 13th Annual Galletta's Klassic - this year 200 laps!

-Galletta's HAS rules, as seen above, and has ALWAYS had rules.
-However, from 1990-2004, our rules were even more easily defined before outside groups started altering them.
+Galletta's HAS rules, as seen above and on this webpage, and has ALWAYS had rules.
+Dunces, the rules have been posted here since before your tiny and overpriced track even existed, so every time your spout a lie, it conclusively proves how you are either ignorant or a liar.
+Since our founding in the early 1990s, we were exclusively 5hp box stock gas flathead motors.
+Over the years -- with all active drivers in the club agreeing to and abiding by them -- our rules have evolved to add competition (heavier drivers allowed more horsepower, cams, headers, and gearing, while lighter drivers weighed down to a median weight), while keeping costs as low as humanly possible.
+From 1990-2004, our rules were even more easily defined before outside groups started altering them.
 In that period, we had ONLY BOX STOCK 5 HORSEPOWER FLATHEAD ENGINES that ran on GASOLINE.
 ONLY.
-We also experimented with weight, but we never stuck with it.
+We also experimented with weight, but we never stuck with it because most of our races were close and highly competitive, with the more experienced drivers scoring more wins than the rookies and first-timers (seems like common sense, right?).
 We now have new rules with a minimum weight.
 Why different now you ask? *Sigh* Time for another history lesson:

 As stated, once we are all box stock gas 5hps.
 Then, in 2004-2005, a few guys came along and invaded our track with 5.5hp OHV (and 6.5hp OHVs pretending to be 5.5hps).
-On a trial basis, we allowed them, as it meant 12-16 kart races instead of our usual 7-12.
+On a trial basis, we allowed them, as it meant 12-16 kart races instead of our usual 7-12 karts.
 However, we noted that nobody in a 5hp could compete with that extra 1.5hp (unless the bigger motored karts broke, or made "rookie" mistakes that the lighter and more experienced 5hps could capitalize upon).
 To answer, we altered our rules (majority vote of all active 5hp drivers) and allowed the smaller 5hp motors to shave (or mill) their heads, which then started a 1-upsmanship war between the two motor classes.
-To keep our class affordable and stock, we stopped racing the two different motors together, and invited the others back with 5hp-only and a weight rule, or still race on our track in their own OHV class.
-Since we held to our existing rules and requested that they race 5hp flatheads only against us, they stopped racing at our track and defiantly dubbed themselves, "The Outlaws."
+To keep our class affordable and stock, we stopped racing the two different motors together, and invited the others back with 5hp-only and a weight rule, or still race on our track in their own OHV class separately.
+Since we held to our existing rules and requested that they race 5hp flatheads only against us, they stopped racing at our track and dubbed themselves, "The Outlaws."
+We had no hard feelings against them, just used different motors.

-However, there are a handful of people who believe that a 6.5hp "Outlaw-type" motor and a 5hp "Galletta-type" kart can compete together, simply because they both turn right and aren't WKA.
+However, there are a handful of people-most importantly the Oswego Kartway Track Operator-who believe that a 6.5hp "Outlaw-type" motor and a 5hp "Galletta-type" kart can compete together, simply because they both turn right and aren't governed by WKA rules.
 When Oswego Kartway opened in 2006 and we started racing there, track officials have repeatedly tried to change our karting club's rules via forcing us to race against the bigger 6.5hps or not race at all.
 For short periods in 2006, 2007 and 2008, the engines appeared to be mildly equalized to the outside observer.
-But it wasn't truly, as the too-much-horsepower" vs. "too-light" over and over again.
+But it wasn't truly, as the "too-much-horsepower" vs. "too-light" over and over again; the war going back and forth but never utterly equalized nor fair for all drivers involved.
 However, the 1-upmasnhip games resumed AGAIN, and now neither OHV or Flathead motor clubs are box stock as originally intended.
 They are now all tweener engines somewhere between 'box stock' and 'racing.'
 A no-man's land where it is difficult to find newcomers to join unless we help them set their motors up (which we do to anybody who asks).
 Again... it was a fight between the two divisions, with one saying, "The Galletta's karts are way too light!" and the other saying, "The Outlaw karts have way too much horsepower!"
 In mid-2008, the decision was made to split the classes after it was revealed by multiple sources that the "Outlaws" were using "Animal" parts and fuel additives, which is utterly overkill because the flatheads do not use Raptor parts (except for the rod), and no additives.
 Weight or no weight, it was too much, especially mixed with unsportsmanlike conduct such as post-race mockery as added insult to injury.
 Though both sides agreed to this split, the Outlaw class proceeded to mock the Galletta class, even when they raced in separate races.

 However, Oswego Kartway track operators seem to again try to force the two motor types together for 2009.
 Why?
 WKA doesn't allow flatheads (Raptors) to race OHVs (Animals), so why Oswego Kartway does is irrational and illogical.
 We've tried it in 2004, 2005, 2006, 2007, and 2008, and it didn't work once, so why still try?
 Because the two classes got comparable time trial times and there aren't enough "Outlaws" to make the minimum?
 Again, it is heavy and powerful vs. light and quick.
 On the same track, they don't mix fairly, and one side always has the 1-up.
 The same tired old argument again and again.
 "Too light" vs. "Too much horsepower."
 Because Matt wins too much and he's one of the lightest guys?
 Well, the minimum weight rule should solve that, right?
 It's also highly illogical and hypocritical that now the same track is making "box stock" clone motor classes when the same officials forced us to stray from our original box stock rules by forcing us to race bigger motors!

-So, in fairness, we'll call it as we see it: OK, playas... we'll race against 6.5hps Outlaws the same day that we see WKA Champs race WKA Medium and/or Heavy flat-karts all race together.
+So, in fairness, we'll call it as we see it: OK... we'll race against 6.5hps Outlaws the same day that we see WKA Champs race WKA Medium and/or Heavy flat-karts all race together.
 Or "Opens" vs. WKA Champs.
 Or Jr. 1, Jr. 2. and Jr. Champs all run the same time.
 Or, when we see no other 1-3 kart classes out there.
 Otherwise, it is what it is... discrimination against our karting league, which has brought 6-12 paying customer karters to your track every single week since 2006.
-Aww... am I hatin' on you guys?
-Or is it just that the truth hurts?
+Does the truth hurt?
 The only mistake that we ever did was to allow bigger motors to race with us.
 It stops now.
+We didn't even have a problem with racing at the same time but scoring separately, but no more different motors going head-to-head.

 (...and I bet the people who needed to read it just conveniently glazed over it, and keep trying to force us to race against bigger motors.
 We'll see.)